Chart Color Schemes

 Gables has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects that may affect this region.
-Notable projects include Stockland Halcyon Gables, Stockland The Gables, Box Hill Square, Box Hill Public School, and Box Hill High School.
-The following list details those likely most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified seven projects likely impacting the area.
+Key projects include Stockland The Gables, Stockland Halcyon Gables, Box Hill Square, Box Hill Public School and Box Hill High School.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.